zstein13/enpm702-fall-2025/docs/source/lecture8/design/modeling.rst

       :width: 100%
       :class: only-dark

-This class diagram represents a simplified **vehicle control system**, showing how various entities interact and relate to each other through inheritance, composition, aggregation, and association.
+This class diagram represents a **robotaxi transportation system**, showing how various entities interact and relate to each other through inheritance, composition, aggregation, and association.
-It models the structural organization of the system and the ownership or interaction patterns between its classes.
+It models the structural organization of an autonomous ride-hailing service and the ownership or interaction patterns between its classes.

 .. note::